+65 6909 2004

 All eight Ivy League schools announce results on the same day, around 5 pm EST or 7 pm EST.

 |2023||Thursday, March 30||5pm ET|

 |2020||Thursday, March 26||7pm ET|

 Since all the schools release results on the same day and simultaneously, students often report website crashes and long loading periods.
 If you encounter this problem, consider walking away from your computer for a short time.

 Take a walk.
 Then, try again.
 This day can be exciting but also stressful.
 Staring at a frozen screen isn’t going to help the problem, so if you wait for it to clear up, you’ll have more success and less stress!

-Whatever happens on Ivy Day, remember you still have lots of options.
-Here’s a breakdown of each potential outcome that can result after Ivy Day.
+Whatever happens on this day, remember you still have lots of options.
+Here’s a breakdown of each potential outcome after Ivy Day.

 If you’re not entirely sure this school is your dream school, you may want to wait to hear from the other schools, both in and out of the Ivy League, that you applied to.
 To help you make your decision, consider trying the following: